With Lillian Drayer (1890-1979)

 Nearby to the Hart farm was that of widower Isaac Larson and his five boys.
 Reatha eloped with Lovell Larson in late 1934, and they moved to Washington state, where their first child, my sister Darlene, was born in 1935.
 Relations between Reatha and her father were still strained, but Lovell was adamant that their daughter not be deprived of contact with her grandparents, nor they with her.

-Dan Myers, part VI: Happy Ending
+Part VI: Happy Ending

 With one-year-old Darlene, Reatha traveled by train to see Dan and Lillian in Savage, Montana, where they lived at the time.
 Esther and Leah were still living at home.
 On the left, Reatha, Darlene, Esther and Leah.
 On the right, Dan, Lillian, Helen and her husband Frank Sparks, Esther, Darlene, and Leah.
 Velma, whose falling-out with her parents was more severe than Reatha’s, had moved away, and never reestablished contact with them.